MicrosoftDocs/sdk-api/sdk-api-src/content/spatialaudiohrtf/nn-spatialaudiohrtf-ispatialaudioobjectforhrtf.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ISpatialAudioObjectForHrtf</b> interface inherits from the <a href="https://msdn.microsoft.com/33f1d79a-33fc-4ce5-a372-e08bda378332">IUnknown</a> interface. <b>ISpatialAudioObjectForHrtf</b> also has these types of members:
+The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ISpatialAudioObjectForHrtf</b> interface inherits from <a href="coreaudio.ispatialaudioobjectbase">ISpatialAudioObjectBase</a>. <b>ISpatialAudioObjectForHrtf</b> also has these types of members:
 <ul>
 <li><a href="https://docs.microsoft.com/">Methods</a></li>
 </ul>